FFmpeg/FFV1/ffv1.md

 #### Run mode

-Run mode is entered when the context is 0, and left as soon as a non-0 difference is found, the level is identical to the predicted one, the run and the first different level is coded.
+Run mode is entered when the context is 0 and left as soon as a non-0 difference is found.
+The level is identical to the predicted one.
+The run and the first different level is coded.

 #### Run length coding